Securely syncing millions of events

 What measures do we take to ensure your privacy?

-OneCal follows the highest security standards to give users and peace of mind that their calendar information is secure and not being used for any purpose other than syncing their calendars.
+OneCal follows the highest security standards to give users peace of mind that their calendar information is secure and not being used for any purpose other than syncing their calendars.

 Secure Access to your Calendars